GambitKZ/RssFeeder/README.md

 - [x] Write a logic that load the data *FROM* Azure Table
 - [x] Write a logic that allow to load one feed *INTO* Azure Table
 - [x] Write a logic that allow to load multiple feeds *INTO* Azure Table using Batch Insert.
-- [ ] Create "SharedCore" and move into it common things
+- [x] Create "SharedCore" and move into it common things
-- [ ] Update "Application"
+- [x] Update "Application"
-- [ ] Where the Feed forming should be done?
+- [ ] Implement Feed Removal

 ## Structure